diamantidis/diamantidis.github.io/_tips/2020/06/29/how_to_add_support_for_dark_mode.md

 }
 ```

 Then, we will define a `prefers-color-scheme` media query for the dark color theme.
-In this media query, we will override the values of the variables that we defined in the previous step
+In this media query, we will override the values of the variables that we defined in the previous step.

 ```css